KK-Designs/Console-Embed/README.md

 # Console Embed
-A small module to give your users an soft interface to display information.
+A small module to give your users a soft interface to display information.

 ---